ArcovanBreda/CEConvDL2/blogpost.md

 To verify that color equivariance can share shape information across classes, we reproduced the long-tailed ColorMNIST experiment.
 In this experiment, a 30-way classification is performed on a power law distributed dataset where 10 shapes (digits 0-9) and 3 colors (Red, Green, Blue) need to be distinguished.
 During training, classes are not equally distributed.
 During testing, all classes are evaluated on 250 examples.
 The hypothesis is that sharing shape information across colors is beneficial as a certain digit may occur more frequently in one color than in another.

-Two models were tested; the Z2CNN [[1]](#group_convs), a vanilla 7-layer CNN model, consisting of 25,990 trainable parameters, and the CECNN model, a corresponding color equivariance version consisting of 25,207 trainable parameters.
+Two models were tested; the Z2CNN [[1]](#group_convs), a vanilla 7-layer ResNet-18 CNN model, consisting of 25,990 trainable parameters, and the CECNN model, a corresponding 7-layer ResNet-18 cnn that employs color equivariance layers, consisting of 25,207 trainable parameters.
 To ensure the same amount of parameters were trained for both models, the width of the CECNN is smaller, which was a priority of the original authors to have a level comparison.
 However, the training time of the two models differed significantly with the Z2CNN model training 59% $\pm$ 4 faster than the CECNN network.
 Therefore, we conducted an additional experiment where we adjusted the number of parameters to keep the training times consistent.
 This experiment is done in Appendix [Training time study](#d-training-time-study).

 <div align="center">
   <img src="blogpost_imgs/Longtailed.png" alt="Longtailed dataset results" width="600">